papagorgio23/AISports_Chatbot/data/nlu.md

 - i'm fine...
 I need help making some money
 - I feel like I want to invest with you guys
 - Yes!
 Make me a millionaire!
+- i like making more money.
+How can I get in on this?

 ## intent:picks
 - do you give out free picks?